Ravenswood, Chicago

 Ravenswood is a neighborhood located on the North Side of the city of Chicago, Illinois.
 Lacking designation as one of Chicago's 77 well-defined community areas, it is mostly situated in the Lincoln Square community area, with the portion east of Ravenswood Avenue and the Chicago & Northwestern/Union Pacific North Line railroad tracks being situated in the Uptown community area.

 Ravenswood was founded in 1868 as an exclusive commuter suburb by a group of real-estate speculators.
 These speculators formed the Ravenswood Land Company and purchased 194 acres of farmland and woods eight miles north of Chicago.
 The woods supported a population of ravens.
-Ravenswood is known for its courtyard-style residential buildings.
-Once considered an "up and coming" neighborhood, Ravenswood has seen its real estate values skyrocket since the 1990s.